Bash-it/bash-it/docs/themes-list/index.rst

 List of Themes
 ==============

-Below is a list of all of the themes (with screenshots) that `bash-it <https://github.com/Bash-it/bash-it/>`_ ships with.
+Below is a list of most of the themes (with screenshots) that `bash-it <https://github.com/Bash-it/bash-it/>`_ ships with.

 Alphabetical List:
 ------------------